 Military Takeaway – Worth It?

-Just because the armed forces of any country uses a certain nootropic or smart drug doesn’t mean it is right for you.
+Just because the armed forces of any country uses a certain nootropic or smart enhancer doesn’t mean it is right for you.
 However, it is telling when the military shows an interest in a substance because it means there is efficacy when stress is at the highest levels.

 Our daily lives do not have the same stressors, but taking some of the same supplements can make a big difference in our efficacy so we may achieve more success.